LandRegistry/land-registry-elements/README.md

 - Automated accessibility testing
 - Automated HTML validation
 - Write usage guidelines
+  - Add example of how to run the build from an external project without grunt
 - Write contribution guidelines
 - Write up results of user testing against any components where this has been carried out